Active suspension: Electronic actuation of hydraulic suspension

 Colin Chapman developed the original concept of computer management of hydraulic suspension in the 1980s to improve cornering in racing cars.
 Lotus fitted and developed a prototype system to a 1985 Excel with electro-hydraulic active suspension, but never offered it for sale to the public, although many demonstration cars were built for other manufacturers.

 Sensors continually monitor body movement and vehicle ride level, constantly supplying the computer with new data.
 As the computer receives and processes data, it operates the hydraulic servos, mounted beside each wheel.
 Almost instantly, the servo-regulated suspension generates counter forces to body lean, dive, and squat during driving maneuvers.

 In 1990, Nissan installed a hydraulic supported MacPherson strut based setup, called Full-Active Suspension that was used in the Nissan Q45 and President.
 The system used a hydraulic oil pump, a hydraulic cylinder, an accumulator and damping valve, which connected two independent circuits for the front and rear strut assemblies.
 The system would then recover motion energy to balance the car continuously.
 The system was revised and is now called Hydraulic Body Motion Control System, installed on the Nissan Patrol and Infiniti QX80.

+In 1991 Toyota introduced an active suspension system on a variant of the luxury coupe Toyota Soarer.
+This car used hydraulic struts and 4-wheel steering to provide a unique combination of handling and comfort with no body roll, as the system used numerous accelerometers to detect acceleration, cornering and braking forces and compensate in real-time by varying steering and suspension pressure individually to each wheel.

+The car was however considerably more expensive than other variants of the model and as a result less than 900 cars of this type were sold throughout its 5-year production run.

 Williams Grand Prix Engineering prepared an active suspension, devised by designer-aerodynamicist Frank Dernie, for the team's Formula 1 cars in 1992, creating such successful cars that the Fédération Internationale de l'Automobile decided to ban the technology to decrease the gap between Williams F1 team and its competitors.

 Computer Active Technology Suspension (CATS) co-ordinates the best possible balance between ride quality and handling by analysing road conditions and making up to 3,000 adjustments every second to the suspension settings via electronically controlled dampers.

 The 1999 Mercedes-Benz CL-Class (C215) introduced Active Body Control, where high pressure hydraulic servos are controlled by electronic computing, and this feature is still available.
 Vehicles can be designed to actively lean into curves to improve occupant comfort.